 Symptoms such as morning sickness, cravings, and extreme fatigue are pretty well-known symptoms during pregnancy.
 However, did you know that problems with your eyes can also be common during gestation?
-Issues with vision can be distressing and in some cases can signal serious conditions, however, most of the time, changes to vision disappear up to 6 weeks after giving birth.
+Issues with eyesight during pregnancy can be distressing and in some cases can signal serious conditions, however, most of the time, vision problems in pregnancy disappear up to 6 weeks after giving birth.

 Common symptoms usually occur because of the rapid surge in hormones that goes hand in hand with pregnancy.
 Hormones such as human chorionic gonadotropin (hCG), progesterone, oestrogen, and oxytocin can cause many physical and emotional changes to the pregnant body.

-These hormones can mean changes to your eyesight.
-This can include blurred or distorted vision and dry eyes.
+These hormones can mean changes to your eyesight or even eye problems during pregnancy.
+This can include blurred or distorted vision, vision issued during pregnancy and dry eyes.
 It’s usually nothing to worry about but is worth mentioning to your midwife or consultant.

 There are some cases in which suffering from sight problems might indicate that there’s something more serious that could be wrong.